-The City Council has been successful in avoiding a Council tax increase for 2012/13 and this is also assumed for 2013/14.
-For planning purposes the figures included in the Medium term Financial Plan assumes an annual increase in Council Tax of 3.5% from 2014/15.
+The City Council has been successful in avoiding a Council tax increase for 2013/14.
+For planning purposes the figures included in the Medium term Financial Plan assumes an annual increase in Council Tax of 2.6% (or £4.99) in 2014/15 then 1.99% thereafter.
 This will however be subject to review during the annual budget process, and will be particularly dependent on annual Government funding levels and future spending pressures.
-A 1% change in the level of council tax will impact on the budget by £67,000. (i.e. £234,000 per annum based on 3.5% MTFP profile).
+A 1% change in the level of council tax will impact on the budget by £67,000. (i.e. £133,000 per annum based on 1.99% MTFP profile).